-Note: Cross listed as CINE 115 Transfer acceptability: CSU
+3 hours lecture Note: Cross listed as CINE 115

 Instruction and practice in the art of dramatic script writing.
 Emphasis is placed on the development of the initial story idea into a viable, professional shooting script for television or film.